aerospike/aerospike-kubernetes-enterprise/helm/README.md

 .....
 ```

-Use `confFilePath` during `helm install` with `--set-file` option.
+- Use `confFilePath` during `helm install` with `--set-file` option.
 ```
 helm install --name aerospike-release --set-file confFilePath=/tmp/aerospike_templates/aerospike.template.conf ./
 ```

 ### Apply feature-key-file (Enterprise licence) file

-To supply `feature-key-file` during the deployment, use `featureKeyFilePath` to point to your `features.conf` licence file during `helm install`.
-The path should be on your machine where `helm` client is running.
-If using mounted volumes to apply the `feature-key-file`, you can use `aerospikeFeatureKeyFile` in `values.yaml` to specify the file path accessible within the container.
-If using this repo directly, you can also add the license file to `files/` directory which will be added to the ConfigMap automatically with `helm install`.
+- To supply `feature-key-file` during the deployment, use `featureKeyFilePath` to point to your `features.conf` licence file during `helm install`.
+- Note that `featureKeyFilePath` should be a path on your machine where `helm` client is running.
+- If using mounted volumes to apply the `feature-key-file`, you can use `aerospikeFeatureKeyFile` in `values.yaml` to specify the file path accessible within the container.
+- If using this repo directly, you can also add the license file to `files/` directory which will be added to the ConfigMap automatically with `helm install`.

 Example,